g-rahul/Sensored-3-P-BLDC-F103_V1/README.md

 * https://github.com/g-rahul
 * Devloped in Stm32 Cubemx & keil uVision 5

-The authore is not responsible for any unwanted outcomes that might occur during deployment and testing of this firmware.
+The author is not responsible for any unwanted outcomes that might occur during deployment and testing of this firmware.